Energy-twisted boundary condition and response in one-dimensional quantum many-body systems: Acknowledgments

 \section{Acknowledgments}

 We thank Vir Bulchandani, Hosho Katsura, Jonah Kudler-Flam, Kentaro Nomura, and Kiyohide Nomura for discussions.
 R.N.~is supported by JSPS KAKENHI Grant No. JP17K17604 and JST CREST Grant No. JPMJCR18T2.
 S.R.~is supported by the National Science Foundation under Award No.\ DMR-2001181, and by a Simons Investigator Grant from the Simons Foundation (Award No.~566116).
 This work is supported by the Gordon and Betty Moore Foundation through Grant GBMF8685 toward the Princeton theory program.
+This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
+This work was partially supported by a grant from the Simons Foundation.